PatrickL789/Spheracle/README.md

 ?>
 ```

 After this, you can customize your value object as much as you'd like.
+In our example, we will define a simple getter method which will return the value of our name object.
+It is considered good practice to keep Value Objects immutable, instead opting to simply replace them entirely with new instances when they need to be updated.
+So, in our example, we will omit setter methods.

 ```php
 <?php